bradleyrp/duct-guide/README.md

 # Duct User Guide

 This brief guide will explain how to use `duct` to annotate your data.
-The concept and objective of the project are [described in supplemental notes](https://utz.icm.jhu.edu/duct/docs).
+The concept and objective of the project are [described in supplemental notes on t he site itself](https://utz.icm.jhu.edu/duct/docs).
+The site is currently hosted at [`https://utz.icm.jhu.edu/duct`](https://utz.icm.jhu.edu/duct).

 ## 1. Login